 Hibiscus plants are cherished for their looks but aren’t always the easiest to care for.
-Several insect pests love infesting these plants, and the usual solutions aren’t always an option.
+Several insect pests love infesting these plants; the usual solutions aren’t always an option.

-In particular, hibiscus is highly sensitive to several chemical insecticides, including chlorpyrifos, lannate, and malathion.
+In particular, Hibiscus plants are highly sensitive to several chemical insecticides, including chlorpyrifos, lannate, and malathion.

 The wrong insecticide can cause severe burns to your plant and may not even be all that effective.

-In the realm of natural solutions, organic neem oil for plants is one of the most reliable.
+In the realm of natural solutions, organic neem oil for hibiscus plants is one of the most reliable miticides, insecticides, and fungicides for gardeners.

-Here’s how to use it and a few tips on safety around this beloved garden ornamental.
+Here’s how to use neem oil on hibiscus and a few tips on safety around this beloved garden ornamental.

 Related: How To Get Rid of Mealybugs on Hibiscus